 Crushing is the intentional breaking of fluorescent and other mercury lamps for the purpose of volume reduction.
 Crushing reduces the physical volume of lamps but does not recover any mercury.
 Drum-top crushing is done using a mechanical device that fits on top of a 55-gallon collection drum.
 Whole lamps are broken in the system but components are not separated, and the drum will contain hazardous mercury, phosphor powder, glass and mixed metals.
 Crushing lamps into drums releases mercury into the filter, which also becomes hazardous.

-If you choose to use a drum-top crusher and crush your fluorescent light bulbs, the crushed material is a Hazardous Waste in the District and must be handled as a Hazardous Waste according to DDOE Hazardous Waste regulations.
+If you choose to use a drum-top crusher and crush your fluorescent light bulbs, a new hazardous waste determination must be made.
+Note that if you do not test your low-mercury lamps to prove them non-hazardous, assume they are hazardous waste and manage them according to DDOE Hazardous Waste regulations.

 Disposal of batteries: